MRoc/patcher/README.md

 # Patcher

 Patcher is a library for transforming immutable object trees using basic operations with undo history and transactions.

+Patcher is the result of multiple-discovery beside more versatile and mature libraries like *Immer*: It was born from the necessity to transform a immutable state in a redux reducer while keeping a serializeable log of events and transactions for undo and redo.
+The underlying operations share similarities with JSON Patch (RFC 6902).

 ## Patch

 The `patch` function is the heart of patcher.
-It applies given operations to the given state and returns a new state.
+It applies given operations *op* to the given *state* and returns a new state.
 The `patch` function's parameter `newTransaction` defines, if a new transaction should be started.
 All operations in one transaction can later be undone/redone with one step: